-To change your accounting method, go to the My Taxes page in your TaxBit account.
+To change your accounting method, go to the Taxes page in your TaxBit account.
 At the lower half of the page, you'll see a box labeled "Cost Basis Method."
-New TaxBit accounts will default to the Specific ID - HIFO by Exchange.
+New TaxBit accounts will default to the HIFO by account/wallet.

 Click Edit, then click the dropdown arrow to see a list of all available accounting methods.